Egg-Laying Hens: Mothers, Not Machines

 Crowded Cages, Broken Birds

 These birds’ existence is a living hell.
 The wire mesh of the cages rubs off their feathers, chafes their skin and cripples their feet.
-Farmers cut off part of their beaks with a burning-hot blade when they’re just a few days old to prevent them from pecking each other to death because of the stress of the severe crowding.
+Farmers cut off part of their beaks with an infra-red laser when they’re just a few days old to prevent them from pecking each other to death because of the stress of the severe crowding.
 The hens often suffer from broken bones and osteoporosis, and disease runs rampant in the filthy, cramped sheds.
 Many birds die, and the survivors are often forced to live with their dead cagemates as their bodies rot.

 Male Chicks – Discarded and Killed at a Day Old